esl/code-beam-europe/_talks/exploring-code-smells-in-elixir.md

 **Key Takeaways:**
 - Understanding code smells and why they can impact overall code quality.
 - Learning how to identify them in Elixir, and how to apply refactoring techniques to reduce the code smell impact on a codebase.
-- Introduction to the `Catalog of Elixir-specific code smells`, maintained by Lucas Vegi and Marco Tulio Valente.
+- Introduction to the "Catalog of Elixir-specific code smells", maintained by Lucas Vegi and Marco Tulio Valente.
 - Discussion about code quality, maintainability, and legacy code in Elixir.

 **Target Audience:**